 You can take a full-day excursion from Port Angeles to explore Hurricane Ridge and Marymere Falls during your Olympic Peninsula loop road trip.
-Or head off early in the morning, on your own, on the Hurricane Ridge Road.
-You will make your way along the winding 19-mile road to the alpine meadows of Hurricane Ridge.
+Or head off early in the morning, on your own, on Hurricane Ridge Road, and you will make your way along the winding 19-mile road to the alpine meadows of Hurricane Ridge.

 Stop at the Olympic National Park Visitor Center for breakfast before starting your expedition.
 To fully appreciate this spectacular area, you will undoubtedly want to do some hiking.

 For experienced hikers, set out at the Obstruction Point a little further.
 The Obstruction Point sits at 6,105 feet and offers some of the park’s most panoramic vistas and wildlife-rich trails.

-After a great day of exploring, head back to Port Angeles to relax and enjoy a meal in town.
+After a great day of exploring, head back to explore Port Angeles attractions and enjoy a meal in town.

 Day 2: Explore Elwha Valley and Lake Crescent

 Where to Stay:

 - Woodlands Inn is in Forks and has air conditioning and a patio/balcony. (rates start at $125 per night; book your room on Booking.com or Hotels.com)